jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * specify how to be contacted when closer to the time (sms)
 * register as a recurring user to get royalty points

-Other customer of this application will be restaurant owners, who want to see their booking, but also get more information about the customers, the forecast, and the number of search not leading to their restaurant.
+Other customers of this application will be restaurant owners, who want to see their booking, but also get more information about the customers, the forecast, and the number of search not leading to their restaurant.
 May be expose their menu.
 Get statistic on customer navigation into menu items.

-NFR: thousands of restaurants, millions of users.
+NFR: thousands of restaurants, national, millions of users.

 Need to scale and be reliable.
 Cost is not an issue.